 It is often advisable to use two or more methods in the same study to limit resources needed to estimate costs while obtaining an acceptable level of precision and accuracy.
 For example, an analyst might use staff surveys or study logs to determine the number of times an intervention occurs.
 Precise time estimates for the intervention would then be obtained by directly observing staff members on a small number of days.

 Once time spent on an activity has been determined, the next step is to assign a cost to that time.
 Although hourly or annual earnings may be obtained through surveys, they will not be accurate guides to the total employment cost.
 Benefits, taxes, and time spent on overhead activities are all parts of the true employment cost; yet employees may have little information on costs incurred by their employer.

 It is straightforward to determine hourly employment costs.
 The first step is to determine annual labor costs, including both wages and benefits, assuming a 40-hour workweek.
 To find the raw hourly cost, divide the annual cost by 2088, the number of hours in a 52-week work year.
 The raw figure includes time spent on activities other than patient care such as vacation, sick leave, and administrative work.
 Because such non-applied time must be spent in support of carrying out an intervention, it is necessary to adjust the hourly cost to reflect this extra cost.
-For additional information, see the HERC micro-cost guidebook and the section, "Cost of Employing Specific VA Staff".
+For additional information, see the HERC webpage "Cost of Employing Specific VA Staff".

 The costs of supplies and equipment may be gathered through manager surveys or by contacting manufacturers.
 Two factors should be kept in mind when obtaining supply costs: supply and equipment costs may fall if a new intervention is widely adopted, and the list price of a good may greatly overstate the cost of supplies and equipment because large providers like VA frequently negotiate substantial discounts.